Zelda: Video Analytics using Vision-Language Models

 \sn's first step is to generate candidate frames to be considered for the final \topk results.
 The user-provided inputs to candidate generation are video frames and a natural language query.

 As shown in Section~\ref{sec:motivation-ootb}, VLMs can provide accurate results when prompted with just the classes that the user may query and using the cosine distance to select relevant results.
-However, there are queries where knowing how a VLM scores prompts relative to each other can improve accuracy (evaluated in Section~\ref{sec:eval-ablation}).
+However, we have observed two cases where just using the classes the user may query is insufficient to produce accurate results.
+First, there are queries where knowing how a VLM scores prompts relative to each other can improve accuracy.
 For example, for the query \q{cat}, other animals like a raccoon may look similar.
+Thus, knowing their relative scores to each other can help to better \emph{discriminate} between the two.
+Second, complex queries like \q{car crash} may only produce a subset of relevant results.
+By including the results of \emph{similar} terms like \q{car rollover}, more candidate frames can be produced.

-Thus, knowing their relative scores to each other can help to better distinguish between the two.
-To address this, we pass a large set of labels to \sn that serve as discriminators.
+\sn applies an automated prompt strategy to improve the quality of candidates generated.
+To address the challenge of discriminating between classes that look similar, we pass a large set of labels to \sn that serve as discriminators.
 We use the 1,203 object categories from LVIS~\cite{lvis}.
 LVIS is a recently-proposed dataset for studying instance segmentation algorithms and has been used in recent VLM work for long-tail object recognition~\cite{detic,vild}.
 We found LVIS categories to be effective additional prompts across the wide range of queries and datasets we studied because they represent every day concepts that were carefully chosen to be distinct. \sn is not limited to LVIS categories and alternative distinct label sets can be used.
+To address the challenge of improving the relevant candidates, we pass synonym (\ie nearby) labels to \sn.
+We generate the synonym terms using a language model (LM).
+The LM is prompted with a request to generate $J$ synonyms of the input query and \sn concatenates top-$K/J$ results for each synonym. \sn uses Llama 2 70B~\cite{llama2} as the LM but is not limited to a particular model.
 We also pass \sn terms used to identify low-quality data using prompts like \dcleaners.